Shushishtok/AtS-my-first-mod/Getting Started.md

 Now you can visit the [Thunderstore Upload Page](https://thunderstore.io/c/against-the-storm/create/) and select your zip to upload.
 Note you **must login** before being able to access the upload page.
 You can use a Github, Discord or Overwolf Account for the login.

 The website will ask you to select a Team.
-If this is your first time publishing on Thunderstore, you will have to create a Team, which will be shown as the Author of the Mod.
+If this is your first time publishing on Thunderstore, you will have to create a Team, which will be shown as the Author of the mod.
 Simply follow the instructions on the Website.
 (If you cannot find it, here is the link to [create a Team on Thunderstore](https://thunderstore.io/settings/teams/)).

 Now, once created navigate back to the Upload Page and choose the created Team.